Burnbank: Religion

-Burnbank has historically been a predominantly (and is today at least nominally) a largely Christian area with the main denominations represented being Church of Scotland which has two parishes in the area and Roman Catholic which has one.
+Burnbank has historically been a predominantly (and is today at least nominally) a largely Christian area, with the main denominations represented being Church of Scotland which has two parishes in the area and Roman Catholic which has one.
 The Church of Scotland Gilmour and Whitehill parish is recognised by the Church as one of the most economically deprived in Scotland.
 This parish's Church, has a square tower which was supposed to have a spire on top this was not built however as the ground being undermined by the coal pits in the area it was feared that the weight would cause collapse both to the mine and to the tower itself.

-The Church of Scotland's Burnbank parish also has its own Parish Church.
+The Church of Scotland's Burnbank parish also had its own Parish Church.
+It is situated on the junction at Udston Road and High Blantyre Road, and is now a Coptic Orthodox church under the dedication of St Michael and St Mary.

-The Roman Catholic parish of St Cuthberts was founded in 1893 and was originally part of the Archdiocese of Glasgow before passing to the Diocese of Motherwell when that diocese was erected in 1947.
-The current church building dates from 1909.
-According to the diocesan authorities It has a congregation of some 3,000 souls.
+The Roman Catholic parish of St Cuthbert's was established in 1893, and was originally part of the Archdiocese of Glasgow before passing to the Diocese of Motherwell when that diocese was erected in 1947.
+The church building dated from 1908.
+According to the diocesan authorities it had a congregation of some 3,000 souls.
 In the decades after the second world war visiting Polish priests provided services to the Polish immigrant community.
+From 2011 until 2021, the parish was also home to the Syro-Malabar Catholic community.
+Their procession through the streets as part of the celebrations for the Feast of the Assumption took place annually.
+The parish was closed in October 2022 and came under the care of the nearby St Ninian's, Hillhouse.
+The church, hall and presbytery were demolished in late 2023.